 Costume designer Julie Weiss called production designer William Stout in a panic while during a costume fitting with Dolph Lundgren.
 Weiss told Stout that Lundgren was insisting on wearing kick-boxing boots that were cut mid-lower leg for his He-Man costume, but Weiss and Stout wanted him to wear the knee-high boots they approved of.
 When Stout arrived and Lundgren asked him what he thought of the new boots, Stout told the actor the kick-boxing boots looked terrific, except the shorter boots he wore made Lundgren look effeminate.
 According to Stout, Dolph quickly took the short boots off and this is why Lundgren ended up wearing the taller boots in the film.

-A sequel to the film, which was to be titled "Masters of the Universe 2: The Cyborg" was written and followed He-Man, who returned to Earth to battle Skeletor, who has left the Earth as a post apocalyptic wasteland and the film was to feature Trapjaw and She-Ra and Albert Pyun was hired to direct.
-But, due to the film bombing at the box office.
-Mattel and Cannon decided to cancel production on the sequel and Albert Pyun decided to have screenwriter Kitty Chalmers rewrite the script and it became the script for the 1989 Jean-Claude Van Damme science fiction action film "Cyborg.
+A sequel to the film, which was to be titled "Masters of the Universe 2: Cyborg" was written and followed He-Man, who returned to Earth to battle Skeletor, who has left Earth as a post-apocalyptic wasteland and the film was to feature Trapjaw and She-Ra and Albert Pyun was hired to direct.
+But because of the film bombing at the box office, Mattel and Cannon decided to cancel production on the sequel and Albert Pyun decided to have screenwriter Kitty Chalmers rewrite the script and it became the script for Cyborg (1989).

-The original idea was to have the film set on Eternia throughout and be much more faithful to the He-Man and the Masters of the Universe (1983) cartoon, but since the first draft the script was written to have it set on earth and reduce the amount of sets, and strange characters they would need to create.
+The original idea was to have the film set on Eternia throughout and be much more faithful to He-Man and the Masters of the Universe (1983), but since the first draft the script was written to have it set on Earth and reduce the amount of sets, and strange characters they would need to create.

 In an alternate introduction scene for Teela, Teela is actually held captive in the dungeons of Snake Mountain, but she escapes and helps several imprisoned resistance fighters outside.
 This scene was not filmed, but was used in novelizations and was mentioned in the official movie and poster magazine.

-The original concept for Blade was to have him in heavy alien make up, chain mail, and a black rubber body glove.
+The original concept for Blade was to have him in heavy alien make-up, chain mail, and a black rubber body glove.
 However, because of the daunting action sequences, Anthony De Longis feared for his health, so the rubber was trimmed away in the areas that the chain mail would not cover to allow his skin to breathe.
-De Longis also didn't want to wear heavy make up, so he offered to shave his head instead.
+De Longis also did not want to wear heavy make-up, so he offered to shave his head instead.

 Snake Mountain was actually going to be in the live-action "Masters of the Universe" movie.
 A matte painting was to be done for the exterior, while the interiors, known as Skeletor's Palace, were drawn by production designer William Stout.
 Stout had drawn a series of byways throughout the floor plan with small rivers of lava flowing through the ground around Skeletor's throne in the throne room.
 The shapes for Skeletor's throne room, also called the Lava Lounge, were inspired by Frank Lloyd Wright's design of the Imperial Hotel in Japan.
 Plans for Snake Mountain were quickly scrapped before a set could be built to keep the film's budget low, much to the ire and disappointment of He-Man fans.